 If you want to join your community in showing gratitude on Memorial Day, check to see whether your town or city has its own event.
-Because of pandemic-related restrictions, some events may be canceled or live streamed instead of in-person in 2021.
+Because of pandemic-related restrictions, some events may be canceled or live streamed instead of in-person.

 2. Practice proper flag etiquette

 You can also join your neighbors in celebrating Memorial Day by practicing the appropriate flag etiquette.